Skip to content

 Cutting the cost of your water bill

-The average yearly water bill in England and Wales is £603, according to Water UK.
+The average yearly water bill in England and Wales is £603, according to Discover Water.
 And although you can’t switch water supplier, there are ways to save money on bills.

 For example, you could: